The most common mistake when choosing a space

 🧮 Calculate exactly what your event needs right now

-Use the Live Impact Event Oracle and see at a glance how many square meters, beverages, bars, staff, and restrooms your event requires—tailored to your event type, group size, age, and gender distribution.
+Use the Live Impact Event Oracle to see at a glance how many square meters, beverages, bars, staff, and restrooms your event requires, based on event type, group size, age, and gender distribution.

 Feeling inspired?